NamNguyenResearch/NamNguyenResearch.github.io/_notes/DavisKahan.md

 collection: notes
 permalink: /notes/2020/DavisKahan
 date: 2020-06-20
-excerpt: In this note we will study what happens when adding small perturbations to a symmetric matrix.
-How much can the invariant subspace spanned by its eigenvectors change?
+excerpt: In this note we will study matrix perturbation theory and find out the answer to some basic questions such as what happens when adding small perturbations to a symmetric matrix, or how much the invariant subspace spanned by its eigenvectors can change.
+Understanding the effect of small perturbation on matrices is the key to analysis of local convergence in many optimization algorithms.
 enable: true
 ---